ArtBlocks/artblocks-community-tooling/RoyaltiesProcessorDelivery/readme.md

 **Overestimates Artist Payments**:
   - *no known bugs at this time*

-*-When using OpenSea API mode, there are no known bugs at this time*
+>When using OpenSea API mode, there are no known bugs at this time.
+If you discover a new previously unknown bug when using OpenSea API mode, please file a bug in this project's public GitHub repository: https://github.com/ArtBlocks/artblocks-community-tooling/issues
 # Dependencies

 The scripts in this project depend on Art Blocks public hosted subgraph.
 This can be found at https://thegraph.com/hosted-service/subgraph/artblocks/art-blocks.